Dental Digital X-Rays with AI Technology

 AI-Powered Dental Imaging & Cavity Detection in Indian Trail, NC

-Ever had a dentist point at a fuzzy gray spot on an x-ray and ask you to take their word for it?
+Ever had a dentist point at a fuzzy gray spot on an X-ray and ask you to take their word for it?
 We think you deserve to actually see what’s going on.

 Indian Trail Dental Studio uses AI-assisted x-ray technology that highlights findings in clear, color-coded visuals, so a cavity, a spot of tartar, or an area of bone loss is easy for you to see and understand, not just hear about.
 It runs on DEXIS DTX Studio, advanced imaging software with FDA-cleared AI that helps spot problems early and shows how they change over time.
 Our dentist makes every diagnosis; the AI simply acts as a second set of eyes and a better way to make the invisible visible.